 For most normal dental implant procedures, you will most likely not require full sedation through general anesthesia.
-If your procedure is more complex, your dentist can recommend general anesthetic.
-This is judged on a case by case basis, and in most standard procedures using local anesthetic will be sufficient.
+If your procedure is more complex, your dentist can recommend a general anesthetic.
+This is judged on a case-by-case basis, and in most standard procedures using local anesthetic will be sufficient.

 How long after dental implants can I eat normally?

 Once the anesthesia wears off from your procedure, you will most likely not have to wait long to eat.
 Within a couple of hours following your appointment, you will most likely be able to start eating soft foods.

 Schedule a Dental Exam & Consultation